 Social Security Election

 Social Security is perhaps the most important election you’ll vote on in retirement.
-Unfortunately, there is no one-size-fits-all solution to Social Security election.
+Unfortunately, there is no one-size-fits-all solution to Social Security.
 The best strategy for one retiree may be completely different for another.

 The goal with Social Security is to devise a strategy that can provide for the highest cumulative Social Security benefits possible, while also providing income security if you live much longer than expected.
 Because you don’t know exactly when you will pass away, you should consider the following questions: